Skip to Content

 Gatorland is located off of Orange Blossom Trail in Orlando and it’s only a 15-20 minute drive from Walt Disney World resort and Sea World.
 If you’re carving out your vacation time, allow for at least three hours to and from those resort locations.
 If you flew into Orlando, it’s a budget-friendly Uber or Lyft drive too.

-Best Gatorland Experiences For Kids
+Best Gatorland Orlando Attractions For Kids

 We took a multigenerational trip to Gatorland and they had something for everyone of all ages.
 Our three-year-old and six-year-old both enjoyed several highlights throughout the park, where we had a tough time pulling them away for other experiences.
 Check out these top recommended experiences for kids: